saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/xcuitest.md

 <p><small>| OPTIONAL | OBJECT |</small></p>

-Specifies how to manage test output, such as logs, videos, and screenshots.
+The parent property specifying how to manage test output, such as logs, videos, and screenshots.

 ```yaml
 artifacts: